Magda Portal: Political career

 Portal continued to write extensively after this poetry competition in 1923.
 On November 11, 1923, she gave birth to her daughter, Gloria.
 When Portal returned to Peru after a trip to Bolivia, she became actively involved in progressive politics and the active literary scene in Lima, Peru.
 In June 1927, her role in progressive politics made her one of the many people the regime of Augusto Leguía exiled for allegedly participating in communist organizations.
 After she was exiled, she traveled first to Cuba and then to Mexico.
 While in Mexico, she met Haya de la Torre, the Peruvian founder of the Alianza Popular Revolucionaria Americana (APRA) movement, who recruited her to the Aprista movement.
 She then became the cofounder, along with many others, of the Aprista party in 1931.
 At this time Portal began to focus more on politics than poetry and she became a committed anti-imperialist.
 Portal traveled all over Latin America promoting these anti-imperialist and Aprista ideals, proving herself as a political leader.

 In 1930 Portal traveled to Chile, but was imprisoned and placed into solitary confinement.
 Later that year after President Leguía's regime fell, Portal finally returned to Peru where she was appointed to the task of organizing women's Aprista groups throughout Peru by the Aprista party's national executive committee, which Portal was a member of.
 She continued in her work by assisting with the party magazine, Apra, and by publishing and editing various propaganda pamphlets.
 The government of Luis Miguel Sánchez Cerro followed Leguía's regime, whose goal was to eliminate the Aprista movement and his administration persistently persecuted them.
 This persecution forced Portal and many other Apra members to live clandestinely and continue with Apra work illegally.

-In 1933, Sánchez Cerro was assassinated by an Aprista militant.
-With Sanchez Cerro out of power, Oscar Benavides stepped into power.
+In 1933, Sánchez Cerro was assassinated by an Aprista militant, leading to Oscar Benavides becoming his successor as President.
 The same year, Portal was named the National Secretary of Women's Affair for the Aprista party.
 In this leadership position Portal traveled around Peru and eventually was imprisoned once again.
 When she finally received her freedom in 1936, Portal travelled to Bolivia, then to Argentina, and onwards to Chile.
 In 1945, Portal returned to Peru.
 Her opinions on the Aprista party's ideals began to differ from the others, and felt betrayed by the party.
-In 1949, [This break came in 1950] she publicly broke from the Aprista party, after feeling that the part had strayed from its original and anti-imperialist goals.
+In 1950, she publicly broke from the Aprista party, after feeling that the party had strayed from its original and anti-imperialist goals.
 She continued her activist role, however, and continued to advocate strongly for women's rights throughout the 1970s.